Royal City Ukulele Ensemble

 Program Details and Registration:

-The Royal City Ukulele Ensemble runs from mid-September through early June on Tuesday evenings.
+The Royal City Ukulele Ensemble runs from mid-September through June on Tuesday evenings.
 A full season commitment is required (there is no entrance mid-year).

 Would you like the Royal City Ukulele Ensemble to bring some ‘ukulele joy to your event or venue?

 RCUE enjoys sharing ‘ukulele happiness at a wide variety of events and locations!
-Stipends are welcomed as the RCUE uses funds raised from performances to support our local music education initiative donating instruments and resources to elementary schools in our district.
+Stipends are always welcomed as the RCUE uses funds raised from performances to support our local music education initiative donating instruments and resources to elementary schools in our district.

 Get in touch with Cynthia to learn more and discuss your event.